 “Salesforce, helps us track the impact our programmes are having and share this with our supporters,” said Ireland.
 “We look at success factors, such as nutrition, food production, and equality within individual families and communities.
 For example, our Irish Aid Livelihood Development Programme supported 16,000 poor households over five years in Mbala and Luwingu districts in Northern Zambia, with a particular focus on women and vulnerable groups.
 It achieved some very positive trends in nutrition outcomes; there was a reduction in stunting levels in children less than 18 months, down from 40% to 31% and there was a huge shift from severe stunting to moderate stunting in children less than 18 months, down from 21% to 11%.
 This was one of the first projects where we used Salesforce to manage beneficiary surveys.”

 Demonstrating success stories in development and humanitarian work is hugely important.
 Self Help Africa leads the consortium Worldwise Global Schools (WWGS), which funds development education activities at secondary-level across Ireland.
 “We want to encourage global citizenship at an early age,” said Shay Downey, ICT Manager at Self Help Africa.
 “We provide grants and training for secondary schools to make young people aware of social justice and how they can contribute.”

-Schools can apply for grants to support their global citizenship initiatives via Salesforce Community Cloud.
-As Downey explained: “With Community Cloud, we’ve created a self-service community for schools to submit and track their grants.
+Schools can apply for grants to support their global citizenship initiatives via Salesforce Experience Cloud for Nonprofits.
+As Downey explained: “With Experience Cloud, we’ve created a self-service community for schools to submit and track their grants.
 It makes things simpler for everyone.”

 Driving stronger growth and outcomes